dbravender/magictrick/planning/neural-network.md

 * There are 56 cards (0-7 in 7 suits)
 * Cards are always ordered from lowest to highest in each hand

-## Plan

-Train the neural network using perfect information about opponents hands.
-When playing, multiple simulations will be run using possible hands given the current gamestate.
+* Bids are made from your hand after playing a card - the value of the revealed card (0-7) becomes your bid
+* If you take as many tricks as you bid, you get 3 points
+* If you don't make your bid, you lose the number of points by which you missed your bid
+* There is an extra bonus of 2 points if the tricks you won contain as many distinct suits as your bid

 ## Specific implementations

 ### Version 1

+The initial plan is to train the neural network using perfect information about opponents hands.
+When playing, multiple simulations will be run using possible hands given the current gamestate.

 #### Observation